A couple sets off for a three-year world sailing trip – 15 amazing years later, they’re still going!

 My heart smiled when I heard him say that!

 And it’s not like Jim and Carole have only sailed the Mediterranean!
-The couple have anchored off islands with no electricity where they had to make an offering to the local chief.
+These two have been on a world sailing trip!
+The couple anchored off islands with no electricity, where they had to make an offering to the local chief.
 They’ve sailed for 6 months without stopping at a marina.
-They’ve learned how to barter for items, receive gifts and the best way to give gifts.
+They’ve learned how to barter for items, receive gifts, and the best way to give gifts.
 The two have even had encounters with possible robbers.

 Lucky for us, we were able to see Jim and Carole for several days as both Nepenthe and Britican made their way south along the west side of Greece.

 We were graced with Carole’s no-egg cake twice!
-The first time it had guava on the top and the second one was made with chocolate.
-(NOTE: I will add a link to Carole’s recipe here once I publish it!).
-And several times throughout the day we’d swim over to visit or they’d come see us.
-Every time we met I felt so honored to listen to their stories and feel the kinship that had been formed.
+The first time, it had guava on the top, and the second one was made with chocolate.
+Several times throughout the day, we’d swim over to visit, or they’d come to see us.
+Every time we met, I felt honored to listen to their stories and feel the kinship that had been formed.

 There’s such an amazing kinship that’s formed with other sailors

 Well…you do, but you don’t.
-When your living in a house you might have one or two neighbors that you look out for but those two neighbors stay the same.
-With sailing, your neighbors change every day.
-Either someone is coming in or you’re leaving to a new destination.
-At every anchorage, however, a new kinship is possible to create and that’s so awesome.
+When you’re living in a house, you might have one or two neighbors that you look out for, but those two neighbors stay the same.
+With sailing, your neighbors change every day – especially on a world sailing trip.
+Either someone is coming in, or you’re leaving for a new destination.
+At every anchorage, however, a new kinship is possible to create, and that’s so awesome.

 Back to Jim and Carole… Over the course of several little conversations I made a list of all the things I learned or changed the way I thought.
 Things that I thought other newbie sailors would benefit from hearing, so here’s my list of the top 8 things I learned from world cruising veterans Jim and Carole aboard Nepenthe:

-1. When cruising for a long time in rocky weather if you get tired, just take a vacation.
+1. When cruising for a long time in rocky weather, if you get tired, take a vacation.
 How?
 As long as you’re far away from land and not in a shipping lane, heave-to.
-Heaving-to is a way to keep your sails up but place them in a way where they become ineffective.
-By heaving to, the boat will essentially stop and so will the turbulent conditions.
-When in this position the boat will simply go up and down on the waves.
+Heaving-to is a way to keep your sails up, but place them in a way where they become ineffective.
+By heaving to, the boat will essentially stop, and so will the turbulent conditions.
+When in this position, the boat will simply go up and down on the waves.
 You can chill out, take a nap and re-energize yourself.
 Once refreshed, sail back into the wind and progress on your journey.
-I’ve sailed in some terrible conditions and never once did I realize that I could take a break from them!
+I’ve sailed in terrible conditions, and never once did I realize I could take a break from them!
 This is such a top tip.

-2. You don’t have to go to a marina if you don’t want to.
+2. You don’t have to go to a marina if you don’t want to – especially on a world sailing trip.
 Okay, now this is my naivety coming out here.
-When sailing in America, England and doing our weekly Sun Sail flotilla holidays we always went from one marina to another.
-With our boat in England we never anchored – I was always too scared that the anchor wouldn’t hold.
-The day we met Jim and Carole, it was perhaps the 4th or 5th time we anchored so I was getting more comfortable with it.
+When sailing in America and England and doing our weekly Sun Sail flotilla holidays, we always went from one marina to another.
+With our boat in England, we never anchored, and I was always too scared that the anchor wouldn’t hold.
+The day we met Jim and Carole, it was perhaps the 4th or 5th time we anchored, so I was getting more comfortable with it.
 I didn’t, however, think of anchoring as the main way to moor.
 You don’t know what you don’t know.
-Both hubby and I were programmed to moor up in marinas – I just didn’t think that you could go around and rarely enter a marina.
-Anchoring full time wasn’t an option we even considered.
-After talking with Jim and Carole, who rarely visit a marina, my whole attitude to mooring has changed.
+Both hubby and I were programmed to moor up in marinas – I just didn’t think you could go around and rarely enter a marina.
+Anchoring full-time wasn’t an option we even considered.
+After talking with Jim and Carole, who rarely visit a marina, my attitude to mooring has changed.
 (See number 8 for more on anchoring).

 3. Sailing is more relaxing if you don’t have to get anywhere.
-My husband and I had this mentality that we needed to get to our next destination quickly.
-If we weren’t going around 3 knots or higher we’d turn our engine on and motor-sail.
-We just had this need to get to somewhere – anywhere – as quickly as possible.
-Furthermore, if the wind died on us, instead of waiting for it to come back, we’d pull the headsail in and motor for a while.
-What we learned from Jim and Carole is that they rarely use their engine.
+My husband and I had this mentality that we needed to reach our next destination quickly.
+We’d turn our engine on and motor sail if we weren’t going around 3 knots or higher.
+We just needed to get to anywhere as quickly as possible.
+Furthermore, if the wind died on us, we’d pull the headsail in and motor for a while instead of waiting for it to come back.
+We learned from Jim and Carole that they rarely use their engine.
 They use it mainly to leave an anchor and approach a mooring.
-Overnight, my husband and I had a change in attitude regarding the use of our engine.
-We now plan on getting somewhere considering the conditions and if we don’t make it, we have another option lined up.
+Overnight, my husband and I changed our attitude regarding using our engine.
+We now plan on getting somewhere, considering the conditions, and if we don’t make it, we will have another option lined up.
 We no longer feel this need to get anywhere quickly.
 Why hurry anyway?
-As Carole often says, ’there are no schedules on the sea!’
+As Carole often says, ’ There are no schedules on the sea!’
 What’s wrong with drifting along waiting for wind?
-Perhaps you can start to see a theme going on here – hubby and I are learning how to relax a bit!
+Perhaps you can start seeing a theme here – hubby, and I are learning to relax a bit about the prospect of our world sailing trip.

-4. When circumnavigating the world it’s very possible to go for several months without gaining access to food and water.
-I’m embarrassed to admit that I didn’t know it would be difficult to get provisions (food/water) for months at a time.
-I knew that crossing the Atlantic would take up to a month but I didn’t realize that there are far longer stretches!
-When cruising various parts of the world, Carole makes sure to stock 6 months worth of food and water.
-She buys things like beans dried and in bulk.
-And her system for eggs sounds crazy but drastically increases their use by date.
-Carole coats all the eggs in Vaseline, tapes the cartons together by stacking them and then every three days she flips them.
+4. When circumnavigating the world, it’s very possible to go for several months without gaining access to food and water.
+I’m embarrassed to admit that I didn’t know getting provisions (food/water) for months would be difficult.
+I knew that crossing the Atlantic would take up to a month, but I didn’t realize that there would be far longer stretches!
+When cruising various parts of the world, Carole stocks six months’ worth of food and water.
+She buys things like dried beans in bulk.
+Her system for eggs sounds crazy, but it drastically increases their use by date.
+Carole coats all the eggs in Vaseline, tapes the cartons together by stacking them, and then, every three days, she flips them.
 When explaining how to handle eggs, Carole explains with a serious voice that ‘it’s imperative to get the eggs fresh and to make sure they have not been refrigerated.’
-Once they’re chilled the system won’t work.
-Carole also discovered that it was too hot and took too much energy to use the oven.
+Once they’re chilled, the system won’t work.
+Carole also discovered it was too hot and took too much energy to use the oven.
 She’s learned how to cook everything on the stovetop – even bread!

 5. Laundry doesn’t have to be an issue if you create a system.
-After our weeklong maiden voyage on Britican it took about two weeks to do all our laundry and we have a washer!
-Thankfully, Carole told me about her system and now I’ve changed my thoughts about handling laundry.
-Carole keeps two buckets in the cockpit – one is the ‘Agitator’ and the other is the ‘Spin Cycle’.
-Every time she has enough for a load, she pops in the agitator with soap for a day or night.
-After then it goes in the spin cycle, fresh water, for a while.
+After our weeklong maiden voyage on Britican, it took about two weeks to do all our laundry, and we have a washer!
+Thankfully, Carole told me about her system, and now I’ve changed my thoughts about handling laundry.
+Carole keeps two buckets in the cockpit – one is the ‘Agitator,’, and the other is the ‘Spin Cycle.’
+Whenever she has enough for a load, she pops in the agitator with soap for a day or night.
+After that, it goes into the spin cycle with fresh water for a while.
 She repeats and then hangs the clothes out to dry.
-It’s an ongoing routine and the laundry never adds up.
+It’s an ongoing routine, and the laundry never adds up.
 After meeting Carole, we’ve decided to do a load every day, or every other day, rather than store our dirty clothes up.
 It’s so much easier!
 It’s just a part of our new routine.

 6. Save plastic bottles for rubbish.
-It doesn’t take long to realize that trash is a big issue – especially on long voyages.
-It adds up quickly and it needs to be stored somewhere.
+It doesn’t take long to realize that trash is a big issue on a world sailing trip – especially on long voyages.
+It adds up quickly, and it needs to be stored somewhere.
 Carole explained that the pair cut up everything into small pieces and put it into plastic bottles – large empty water bottles work well.
-Ideally, you want to use something with a large opening as it’s easier to cram stuff into it.
-Every time you add something you take a spoon and push it down.
+Ideally, you want to use something with a large opening, as it’s easier to cram stuff into it.
+You take a spoon and push it down every time you add something.
 I suppose it’s a do-it-yourself compactor.
 I was amazed the first time I tried this trick.
 The amount that can fit into a bottle is mind-blowing!
 Carole also mentioned that they throw anything biodegradable overboard once they’re far out to sea.

-7. Cruising around the world gets easier with defined roles.
-Carole mentioned that it took quite a while for the pair to figure out exactly who’s doing what.
-Now that they’ve been on the seas for 15 years, they’re both very comfortable with their individual roles.
-Carole does all the planning, helming and customs clearing.
+7. Cruising around a world sailing trip gets easier with defined roles.
+Carole mentioned that it took quite a while for the pair to figure out exactly who was doing what.
+Now that they’ve been on the seas for 15 years, they’re both very comfortable with their roles.
+Carole does all the planning, helming, and customs clearing.
 Jim does all the maintenance and cooking.
 For us, a few months into our voyage, I can see that it makes sense to have very clear roles.
-At first hubby and I were going to trade on and off doing the engine checks but now it just works that hubby does it.
-You get to know the levels of oil and coolant, etcetera and when checking things you know what’s right and what isn’t.
-In fact, hubby does all the boat stuff and I do all the traditional woman stuff, which is quite a change from our old life.
-Back when we lived on land, hubby stayed home to look after our daughter and I went to work!
+At first, hubby and I were going to trade on and off doing the engine checks, but now it just works that hubby does it.
+You get to know the levels of oil and coolant, etcetera, and when checking things, you know what’s right and what isn’t.
+Hubby does all the boat stuff, and I do all the traditional woman stuff, which is quite a change from our old life.
+Back when we lived on land, hubby stayed home to look after our daughter, and I went to work!
 Now I look after our daughter and the ‘home’ while Simon goes to ‘work.’

-What are my overall thoughts on all these great tips?
+What are my overall thoughts on all these great world sailing trip tips?

-In my old life I think that I became somewhat of a know-it-all.
-After spending 20+ years doing my craft I did know a thing or two.
+In my old life, I became somewhat of a know-it-all.
+After spending 20+ years doing my craft, I did know a thing or two.
 The problem with that is you get to a point where you fail to learn.
 You become rigid in your ways and closed to new concepts.
-In this new life of living on the sea, however, I’m not embarrassed to admit that I know nothing and by doing so I’ve opened myself up to learning from others.
+In this new life of living on the sea, however, I’m not embarrassed to admit that I know nothing, and by doing so, I’ve opened myself up to learning from others.

 Kim Brown: